llvm/llvm-project/clang/docs/RealtimeSanitizer.rst

 ``call-stack-contains`` suppresses reporting of errors in any stack that contains a string matching the pattern specified.
 For example, suppressing error reporting of any non-real-time-safe behavior in ``std::vector`` may be specified ``call-stack-contains:std::*vector``.
 You must include symbols in your build for this method to be effective, unsymbolicated stack traces cannot be matched. ``call-stack-contains`` has the highest run-time cost of any method of suppression.

 Patterns may be exact matches or are "regex-light" patterns, containing special characters such as ``^$*``.

+The number of potential errors suppressed via this method may be seen on exit when using the ``print_stats_on_exit`` flag.

 Compile-time sanitizer detection
 --------------------------------